Health Technology Assessment Wet Clinic Session Held in the Philippines

 Number of Vaccinated

-A case study was used to demonstrate the two methods discussed: “If you’ve been vaccinated by
+A case study was used to demonstrate the 2 methods discussed: “If you’ve been vaccinated by

 Vaccine A, what are the chances of dying from the disease it was trying to prevent?”